gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-02-09 Determining how best to get E able to infer program structure from hints.
+Coding to fill conditions table.
+6h
 * 2019-02-08 All variables being created with preferred names in guess3.exem.
 Continued re-implementing loops and IFs in stateful model, looking also at fizz_buzz.exem.
 Added table conditions.
 9.5h
 * 2019-02-07 Reviewed code changes with TG.
 Expanding automatic replacement of hard-coded values with variables.
 2.5h
 * 2019-02-06 Source .exem file is now appended to target Test-.py file.
 1h